 GeneCards Summary for CDK2 Gene

 CDK2 (Cyclin Dependent Kinase 2) is a Protein Coding gene.
 Diseases associated with CDK2 include Glioblastoma Multiforme and Glioblastoma.
-Among its related pathways are Cell cycle Cell cycle (generic schema) and DNA Damage Induced 14-3-3Sigma Signaling.
+Among its related pathways are Regulation of retinoblastoma protein and Regulation of nuclear SMAD2/3 signaling.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is TEN1-CDK3.

 UniProtKB/Swiss-Prot for CDK2 Gene